PaddlePaddle/PGL/examples/kddcup2021_winner_solutions/r_unimp/README.md

 # R-UNIMP for MAG240M using PGL

-The code is ported from the R-UNIMP examples [here](https://github.com/snap-stanford/ogb/tree/master/examples/lsc/mag240m).
+The code is about the winner solution for LSC-Node.

 ## Installation Requirements